Reagintaylor/employeetracker/README.md

 - [Github](https://github.com/Reagintaylor/employeetracker)

 ## Questions?
-- You can direct questions to my email at: add email!!
+- You can direct questions to my email at: rturnerafteragnes@gmail.com